-Physical and Logical Partitions can be marked as growable by using the grow flag.
-This declares that the particular partition takes all remaining disk space available after the other partition sizes of been satisfied.
+Physical and logical partitions can be marked as growable by using the grow flag.
+This declares that the particular partition takes all remaining disk space available after the other partition sizes have been satisfied.

 You can only declare one physical partition to be growable in a disk, and one logical partition to be growable for a physical partition.